Compact 3D Gaussian Splatting For Dense Visual SLAM: Abstract

-To this end, we propose a compact 3D Gaussian scene representation method to address the critical high memory demand and slow training speed issue in GS-based SLAM systems.
+To address the scene representation redundancy, we propose a compact 3D Gaussian-based SLAM framework to address the critical high memory demand and slow training speed issue in GS-based SLAM systems.
 Our method notably enhances storage efficiency while delivering high-quality reconstruction, fast training speed, and real-time rendering capabilities.
-First, we design a novel sliding window-based online masking method to remove the millions of redundant and unnecessary 3D Gaussian ellipsoids created during the SLAM system operation.
-With the proposed masking method, a compact 3D Gaussian scene representation is learned, achieving faster rendering speed and efficient memory usage since the computational complexity is linearly proportional to the number of 3D Gaussian points.
+First, we design a voxel-anchored sequential 3D Gaussian representation method for compact SLAM framework.
+A novel sliding window-based online masking method tailored for SLAM framework is proposed to remove the millions of redundant and unnecessary 3D Gaussian ellipsoids created during the SLAM system operation, achieving faster rendering speed and efficient memory usage since the computational complexity is linearly proportional to the number of 3D Gaussian ellipsoids.

-Second, we observe that the majority of Gaussian points exhibit similar geometry information in scale and rotation attributes.
-To this end, a codebook-based method is designed to compress the geometry of each Gaussian point.
-It learns to find the similarities and geometry shared across the scene.
-We only store the codebook index for each 3D Gaussian ellipsoid, obtaining compact scene representation.
+Second, a codebook-based quantization method is designed to compress the attributes of each Gaussian ellipsoid and neural anchor point.
+It learns to find the similarities shared across the scene.
+We only store the codebook index for each 3D anchor point, obtaining compact scene representation.